In order to fully appreciateand understandlife,

 The only way

 to terminate psychotherapy honestly is to talk about it.
-Regardless of the
+So take at least one or

-done.
-Assess your weaknesses.
-And then look ahead to anticipate future problems
+weaknesses.
+And then look ahead to anticipate future problems and plan strategies

 Termination by